harrisonlab/phytophthora_rubi/README.md

 ```

 #Gene Prediction
-Gene prediction followed three steps: Pre-gene prediction - Quality of genome assemblies were assessed using Cegma to see how many core eukaryotic genes can be identified.
+Gene prediction followed three steps: Pre-gene prediction - Quality of genome assemblies were assessed using BUSOC to see how many eukaryotic single copy orthologs are present, and quantify levels of duplication in the assembly.
 Gene model training - Gene models were trained using assembled RNAseq data as part of the Braker1 pipeline Gene prediction - Gene models were used to predict genes in genomes as part of the the Braker1 pipeline.
 This used RNAseq data as hints for gene models.

 ##Pre-gene prediction